nre-learning/nrelabs-curriculum/README.md

 gcloud config set compute/region us-west1
 ```

 You will also want to [set up a billing account](https://cloud.google.com/billing/docs/how-to/manage-billing-account), and write down the billing account ID (you can find this on the [billing console](https://console.cloud.google.com/billing)).
-You'll need that in the next step.
+You'll need that when we run terraform.

 Make sure to clone this repo so you can get access to the Terraform configs and Ansible playbooks for provisioning the environment.